 Have you ever experienced getting your wallet lost, or worse, stolen?
-Yep, sounds like they’re almost the same thing, but they aren’t.
+It hurts whether it's a large bifold or small minimalist wallet.
 If you simply dropped your wallet, there could be a chance for someone to pick it up and return it to you without significant damages.
 However, if it’s stolen, then that person deliberately intended to cause a lot worse.

 Even if you think that you’re always careful with your belongings, there are some things you can’t control, especially pickpockets.
 So, remember that there are essentially valuable things you should never keep in your wallet, just in case it gets to the wrong hands.